 A time to pay order will be considered to be in arrears if the payment of any scheduled instalment is not made by the date prescribed on the payment plan.

-If a payment plan is in arrears, the payment plan may be cancelled and further enforcement action, including RMS sanctions, applied.
+If a payment plan is in arrears, the payment plan may be cancelled and further enforcement action, including Transport for NSW sanctions, applied.

 This does not prevent the customer from making further applications for payment plan; however, the customer’s previous payment record will be a factor in the assessment of any future applications.